jensbech/dnd-llama-index-gpt-chatbot/README.md

 Note: Ensure your Markdown files are correctly formatted, and your `file_index.json` contains relevant metadata for each file.

 For those who prefer a more skeptical take on the campaign universe, check out the separate branch featuring a bot with a "conspiracy theorist" personality.
-Detailed instructions on the setup and use of the bot will be provided in the repository's wiki.